xmatters/xm-labs-bmc-bppm-truesight/README.md

 4. Close the Logs and Notes panel and wait for 30 seconds.
 5. Re-open the panel and check the Operations Log.
 There should be entries confirming SUCCESSFUL_DELIVERY by xMatters to the User Devices.

-# Troubleshooting
+# Notes & Troubleshooting
-In an older installation document, the following note appeared: *BPPM v9.5 and v9.6 require a known workaround from BMC, which has been documented here: https://kb.bmc.com/infocenter/index?page=content&id=KA411757&actp=search&viewlocale=en_US&searchid=1416520611157* However, the BMC URL has been deprecated.
+In an older installation document, the following note appeared:
+*BPPM v9.5 and v9.6 require a known workaround from BMC, which has been documented here: https://kb.bmc.com/infocenter/index?page=content&id=KA411757&actp=search&viewlocale=en_US&searchid=1416520611157*
+However, the BMC URL has been deprecated.
 It is unknown what may be required.

+If necessary, attached is the old integration documentation.
+This may be beneficial if issues arise during the configuration of BMC BPPM TrueSight.
+See [xm_bmc_bppm_v20.pdf](xm_bmc_bppm_v20.pdf)